Steve Poltz

 Steve Poltz (born February 19, 1960) is a Canadian-American singer-songwriter and guitarist.
-He is a founding member of the indie-rock band The Rugburns and collaborated on several songs with singer Jewel, including the 1996 single "You Were Meant for Me", which reached number 2 in the US.
+He is a founding member of the indie-rock band the Rugburns and collaborated on several songs with singer Jewel, including the 1996 single "You Were Meant for Me", which reached number 2 in the US.

 As a solo artist, he often performs acoustic-only "good old-fashioned sing-along" shows.

 Early life

-Poltz was born in Halifax, Nova Scotia, and later immigrated with his family to Pasadena, California; he then moved to Palm Springs, California.
-He attended the University of San Diego, where he received a degree in political science, he met guitarist Robert Driscoll and The Rugburns were formed.
+Poltz was born in Halifax, Nova Scotia and later immigrated with his family to Pasadena, California; ultimately moving to Palm Springs, California.
+He attended the University of San Diego, where he received a degree in political science.
+He met guitarist Robert Driscoll and the Rugburns were formed.